stampit-org/stamp-utils/README.md

 ### overrides()

-Assign the stamp options to an instantiated object using initializer.
+Assign the stamp options properties to the instantiated object.

 ```js
 (...keys?: String|[...String]) => Stamp